awsdocs/amazon-api-gateway-developer-guide/doc_source/handle-errors-in-lambda-integration.md

  Note that the `errorType` and `stackTrace` property values are language\-dependent\.
 The standard error also applies to any error object that is an extension of the `Error` object or a subclass of the `Exception` class\.

  To map the standard Lambda error to a method response, you must first decide on an HTTP status code for a given Lambda error\.
-You then set a regular expression pattern on the `[selectionPattern](http://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/#selectionPattern)` property of the [IntegrationResponse](http://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/) associated with the given HTTP status code\.
+You then set a regular expression pattern on the `[selectionPattern](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/#selectionPattern)` property of the [IntegrationResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration-response/) associated with the given HTTP status code\.
 In the API Gateway console, this `selectionPattern` is denoted as **Lambda Error Regex** in the **Integration Response** configuration editor\.

+**Note**
+API Gateway uses Java pattern\-style regexes for response mapping\.
+For more information, see [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) in the Oracle documentation\.

  For example, to set up a new `selectionPattern` expression, using AWS CLI, call the following [put\-integration\-response](http://docs.aws.amazon.com/cli/latest/reference/apigateway/put-integration-response.html) command: